 This Spring I got the phone call nobody wants: grandma is in the hospital.
 I dropped everything and headed down to Sacramento to spend time with her.
 (Blessing #1!)
 I ended up missing almost a week of school but mercifully my sister had just given me the Coco DVD(Blessing #2!) so that’s what kept my little darlings occupied while I was occupied:

 I searched Teachers Pay Teachers because I really wanted a summary written in comprehensible Spanish for them to read, but I didn’t find what I was looking for.
 So, I wrote my own.
-Please, please, please, if you see any typos or mistakes, please let me know so I can fix them!
-Here it is: Coco Summary
+You can access Part 1 for free here…if Part 1 works for your little darlings, the entire summary is available on Teachers pay Teachers.

 It’s divided into 4 parts (to stretch over multiple days) with summaries written for my Spanish 2s (and above).
 Throughout the summaries there are parentheses where the have to choose the correct answer: Había una familia de zapateros, hacía (tortillas / zapatos / guitarras).
 En la familia había un niño que se llamaba (Juan / José / Miguel).
 And on the back are numbered boxes for them to illustrate the reading.

 - Watch and enjoy the movie (one part per class period)

 - Read and translate with a partner, circling the correct answers in the parentheses.